 This tiny little amino acid peptide known as oxytocin plays the starring role for all mums to be throughout pregnancy, birth and the post natal period.

-In Hypnobirthing terms, and for any and all pregnant mums to be and their partners, the hormone oxytocin is essential for an easier, more comfortable and swift birth experience.
+In hypnobirthing terms, and for all pregnant mums to be and their partners, the hormone oxytocin is essential for an easier, more comfortable and swift birth experience.
 Oxytocin is a shy hormone though, and will only flow in abundance when we feel safe, loved, protected and deeply relaxed in familiar surroundings.
 When it comes to birth this cannot always be guaranteed but we can always be mindful of how to best coax this wonder hormone to the fore.

 In Early Pregnancy

 Some easy ways to boost oxytocin in the first trimester can be as simple as singing songs to your bump, connecting with a friend, petting an animal or snuggling up to your partner.
 Just visualizing oodles of happy thoughts can provide a rush of oxytocin.
-Amazing.
+Amazing!
 Unfortunately there’s no magic pill you can take to produce oxytocin, so you’ll need to make a conscious effort to raise your levels.
 The good news is that raising levels is fun and activates the reward system in the brain which makes it superbly enjoyable to do and easy to stick to.
-Plus, making oxytocin is not limited to mothers - dads and birth partners can boost their own oxytocin alongside by doing the same kinds of cup filling activities.
+Plus, making oxytocin is not limited to mothers - birth partners can boost their own oxytocin alongside by doing the same kinds of cup filling activities.